Permit Planting Directions

 Step 2: Planting Permit Issued

-Parks reviews the P-A Forestry Application and, if acceptable, a Tree Planting Permit is issued within 3 weeks.
+Parks reviews the P-A Forestry Application and, if acceptable, a Tree Planting Permit is issued within 15-20 business days.

 Tree planting permits are only valid during the planting season for which they are issued.
 If the planting season for which the permit was issued ends before the work is performed, you must reapply to obtain a valid permit.